How to drive more call conversions from Facebook ads

-According to BIA/Kelsey native social ads are expected to drive nearly 19.4 billion calls in 2017, which will increase to 36.4 billion by 2019.
-With so many phone calls being driven by social media, it’s time marketers start optimizing their Facebook ads for these valuable Facebook call conversions.
+According to the most recent estimates by BIA/Kelsey, native social ads are expected to drive nearly 23 billion calls and $72 billion in revenue in 2020.
+With so many phone calls being driven by social media, it’s time marketers start optimizing their social ads for these valuable Facebook call conversions.

 So, as advertisers look to drive conversions from Facebook, it’s critical to think mobile-first.
 To create those phone call conversions, marketers need to target smartphone devices with mobile-optimized ads and landing pages whose clear call-to-action is a phone call.

 Ads on Facebook appear either directly within a user’s News Feed, or adjacent to it if they’re browsing on a desktop.
 There are two distinct CTAs Facebook provides advertisers that can drive phone calls: users can call directly from your Facebook ad with a “Call Now” button or they can click-through to a landing page on your website.

 Facebook click-to-call features make mobile calls easy & instant